-The NEXUS Teaching School Alliance is a Teaching School Alliance in South Glos.
-It consists of 10 like-minded schools; Mangotsfield CE VC Primary, Blackhorse Primary, Bromley Heath Junior, Bromley Heath Infant, Emersons Green Primary, Kings Forest Primary, Staple Hill, Stanbridge Primary, St Michaels CE Primary and St Stephens Junior Schools.
-All of the schools have their own strengths and areas of specialism which make our Alliance unique.
+The South Glos Teaching School Alliance is a Teaching School Alliance in South Glos.
+It consists of 10 like-minded schools; Mangotsfield CE VC Primary, Blackhorse Primary, Bromley Heath Junior, Bromley Heath Infant, Emersons Green Primary, Kings Forest Primary, Staple Hill Primary, Stanbridge Primary, St Michaels CE Primary and St Stephens Junior Schools.
+All of the schools have their own strengths and areas of specialism which make our alliance unique.

 The Alliance is passionate about helping primary schools achieve the best possible outcomes for all of their pupils.
 It is our vision that all children within our family and alliance will have a first-class, innovative education.
 Teaching Schools are designated by the government and they are tasked with playing a greater role in school improvement in an increasingly school led system in 3 main areas which are: